 If you want to purchase one from Tesla directly, visit the Tesla website and fill out their form for requesting a Powerwall.
 The form calculates how many batteries you need based on the square footage you select and your estimated daily use of kWh.
 After you complete your selection, the form will show you the final price, including hardware for installation.
 Please note that the form does not add in the calculations for labor and installation.
 That is information you will have to get from your solar installer.

-Since the batteries are on back-order, Tesla is allowing you to reserve your Powerwalls with a $500 down payment.
+Whenever batteries are on back-order, Tesla allows you to reserve your Powerwalls with a $500 down payment.

 If you want to purchase batteries from an installer, find a company that is a certified installer and tell them you are interested in a Tesla Powerwall.
 They will handle all the paperwork for you.

 If you are interested in solar panels as well, it would be best to chose a company that is a reputable solar installer that carries a certification for installing Tesla Powerwalls.
 This way, you will cut down on installation costs as you’ll pay one company for two jobs rather than two separate companies.

 Whichever path you chose, Tesla only sends Powerwalls to the homeowner, not to the company.
 You should receive your Powerwall at your home and then have a certified installer come set up your battery.

 Is going solar with a battery backup a good choice for your home?
 Get a free, no obligation quote and find out now.

 If you have more questions about the Tesla Powerwall please contact us.

 Interested in learning more about solar systems?
 Check out our Solar 101 series for answers to common solar questions.